 Special tools for making and canning preserves

-You absolutely don't need any special equipment to make marmalade, but I highly recommend purchasing a canning kit like this one from Ball on Amazon or the Bernardin kit on Amazon, which contains everything you need to process and seal your jars of homemade preserves (namely a big pot for processing jars, a rack that fits in the pot, a non-reactive funnel, a magnetic lid lifter, a tool for measuring headspace and removing air bubbles, and jar lifter tongs).
+You absolutely don't need any special equipment to make marmalade, but I highly recommend purchasing a canning kit, which contains everything you need to process and seal your jars of homemade preserves (namely a big pot for processing jars, a rack that fits in the pot, a non-reactive funnel, a magnetic lid lifter, a tool for measuring headspace and removing air bubbles, and jar lifter tongs).

 I have the Bernardin canning kit and it's really made jam-making and preserve-making much easier.
 Plus it's readily available in Canada.
 It's important to use heat-resistant and non-reactive tools given the sugar content, high temperature, and acidity level of marmalade.
 Besides the canning kit, you will also need:

-- sterilized mason jars with lids that have rubber seals (Amazon): make sure that the seal is new and in perfect condition or your jars may not close properly).
+- sterilized Mason jars with lids that have rubber seals.
+I like 250 mL (8 ounce) jars: make sure that the seal is new and in perfect condition or your jars may not close properly).
 It's always good to have extra lids in case any are damaged (get them on Amazon)

-- a big heavy-bottomed pot (like this Cuisinart pot on Amazon) that you will use to boil the whole fruit and to cook the marmalade in
+- a big heavy-bottomed pot (like this Cuisinart pot) that you will use to boil the whole fruit and to cook the marmalade in

-- a clip-on candy thermometer (like this one on Amazon) to measure temperature unless you have a lot of experience determining marmalade set visually or with the plate test
+- a digital thermometer (like the handheld Thermapen or the ChefAlarm probe thermometer) to measure temperature unless you have a lot of experience determining marmalade set visually or with the plate test

 - a non-reactive ladle (Amazon)